This is the first in a series of books containing a selection of my photographs. Each book covers a decade, starting in 1979 when I turned thirty.

 It also describes his journey across Iowa to Jackson County and the beginning of a life running his farm and courting soon-to-be wife, Emma.

-A full listing of books can be found at blurb.com/user/craigpt
+A complete listing of books can be found at blurb.com/user/craigpt

 Back to Top